Zara's Military-Inspired SRPLS Collection Is Back For Round Two

 Utility dressing isn't going anywhere — Zara won't let that happen.
 The fast fashion brand's second chapter of SRPLS is almost here, and with it, the first of three military-inspired utility collections that'll drop over the next two weeks.
-By this time tomorrow, you'll be able to shop all the boiler suits, structured jackets and camo two-piece sets that a girl could need (and even more top notch options over in the men's department).
+You can now shop all the boiler suits, structured jackets and camo two-piece sets that a girl could need (and even more top notch options over in the men's department).

 Advertisement